-The Pharmaceutical Industry Helps Strengthen the U.S. Economy
+The Biopharmaceutical Industry Helps Strengthen the U.S. Economy

 A major contributor to the U.S. economy, the biopharmaceutical sector generates high-quality jobs and powers economic output for the U.S. economy, serving as the “the foundation upon which one of the United States’ most dynamic innovation and business ecosystems is built,” according to the Battelle Technology Partnership Practice .

 These economic impacts are driven by the industry’s research and development (R&D) enterprise .
 The U.S. biopharmaceutical sector accounts for the single largest share of all U.S. business R&D, representing nearly 20 percent of all domestic R&D funded by U.S. businesses, according to data from the National Science Foundation.

 PhRMA members have invested more than half a trillion dollars in R&D since 2000, including an estimated $51.6 billion in 2013 alone.
 The impacts of this spending and the sector’s broad support for biomedical research ripple across the economy.

-The U.S. biopharmaceutical sector employs more than 650,000 workers and supports a total of 4 million jobs across the country.
-The high number of jobs supported indirectly reflects the fact that the industry is a “jobs multiplier,” meaning that each biopharmaceutical sector job supports almost five additional jobs across the economy.
+The U.S. biopharmaceutical sector employs more than 810,000 workers and supports a total of 3.4 million jobs across the country.

 The industry helps support a vibrant scientific and economic ecosystem that is vital to the U.S. economy and our country’s competitiveness in the global market.
 Biopharmaceutical companies put down roots in communities across the country, helping to generate jobs across a whole range of sectors, from suppliers to retail to personal services.